ConnectOnionConnectOnion

 After each LLM response

-Before tool execution
+Before each individual tool

 on_error